makrai/notes/szabolcsi97-scope.md

 * subset of the data in Liu (1990) that do not involve partitives

-(10) Three referees read every abstract.
+(10) Three referees read every abstract
-(11) Three referees read fewer than five abstracts.
+(11) Three referees read fewer than five abstracts

 * The standard way to calculate the object wide scope, O > S reading of (10) is
-  * form the set of things read by three referees and check whether every abstract is in that set.
+  * form the set of things read by three referees and check whether every abstract is in that set
   * this set is not the denotation of a surface syntactic constituent of the
-  * the analogous set can be used in calculating an O > S reading for (11), too.
+  * the analogous set can be used in calculating an O > S reading for (11), too
     * hE, (11) does not readily admit an O > S reading.
 This suggests that
 * the O > S reading of (10) must be calculated in some alternative way that is available when the intended wide scope quantifier is, say, _every_